Tuesday, September 22, 2020

-Voting is a fundamental right for all Americans to enjoy that may hang in the balance in a year marked by change.
+Voting is a fundamental right that all Americans are entitled to, one that may hang in the balance in a year marked by change.

 Whether under assault or denied to any group in our society, the right to vote must be protected by every American willing to fight with all they have to keep it around for future generations.

-Several factors have emerged in recent years to hinder us from voting that we cannot let stand in the way, such as a shortage of voting locations, voter ID laws, and Georgia's Exact Match rule.
-Minorities and the elderly may find it difficult to satisfy these unnecessary requirements because of barriers to transportation, finances, and COVID-19, which is still on the rise.
+Several factors have emerged in recent years that hinder our ability to vote, and we cannot let them stand in the way, such as a shortage of voting locations, voter ID laws, and Georgia's Exact Match rule.
+Minorities and the elderly find it difficult to comply with these unnecessary requirements due to barriers to transportation, financial hardship, and the COVID-19 pandemic.

 Most of the current attacks on voting are related to the gutting of the 1965 Voting Rights Act.
-In Holder vs. Shelby in 2013, The Supreme Court removed a provision that required states with a history of voter suppression to get the approval of the U.S. Justice Department before making changes to how they conduct elections.
-In the wake of Obama's two decisive victories and shifting demographics, Conservatives rushed to get their argument before the high court that such protections were no longer needed with startling consequences since many states seeking the change fell under Federal guidelines.
+In Holder v.
+Shelby (2013), the Supreme Court removed a key provision that required states with a history of voter suppression to obtain approval from the U.S. Department of Justice before making any changes to "their voting laws or practices."
+In the wake of Obama's two decisive victories and shifting demographics, Conservatives rushed to get their argument before the high court that such protections were no longer needed, with startling consequences.
+The states seeking the change fell under Federal guidelines.
 A bill to restore the historic measure to its original glory, which has passed the House, currently sits on Senate Majority Leader Mitch McConnell's desk.

-Gerrymandering, a much older form of voter containment, which has been practiced by both Democrats and Republicans, impacts voting too.
+Gerrymandering, a much older form of voter containment, which has been practiced by both Democrats and Republicans, impacts voting, too.
 Every ten years, districts have to be redrawn based on population changes.
-The party in power may skew or carefully draw the Congressional map to increase their representation in Congress.
-It was recently used by Democrats to enhance black voting strength in Georgia, which led to a majority African-American Democratic delegation from the state.
+The party in power may skew the Congressional map to increase its representation in Congress.
+It was recently used by Democrats to enhance African American voting in Georgia, resulting in a majority African American Democratic delegation representing the state.

 In addition to Gerrymandering, many Southern States introduced the Runoff Primary system in the 1960s to curtail black and Republican voting.
 It mandates that if no candidate receives a majority of the votes or 50.1 percent, a second election will be held between the two top vote-getters.
 The theory was that if blacks or Republicans were to vote in a bloc, giving their candidate the most votes in a crowded field, it could give Democrats and Segregationists, who made up a majority of the electorate, a chance to mobilize against the minority opponent.